 The Massasoit Manufacturing Co.

 The connection to the Hooper Family, though tenuous, comes through a business relationship that flourished in the early 1960’s.
 In that era many of the “Northern Mills” in New Hampshire, Massachusetts, Connecticut and Rhode Island were closing, as the cotton textile industry became extraordinarily competitive internationally.
 The companies were particularly vulnerable if their natural resources, labor costs and customers were inconsistent.
-Almost all of the companies whose raw materials (such cotton) were grown hundreds of miles away from the textile mills.
-The electricity to run the mills was generated along rivers which were their unique advantage for a time.
-Eventually the mills employed highly skilled labor.
-The costs of transportation, raw materials and labor were high and threatened the longevity of the mills.
+Almost all of the companies sourced their raw materials (such cotton) from growers whose farms were hundreds of miles away from the textile mills.
+The electricity to run the mills was generated along New England rivers, which were their unique advantage for a time.
+Eventually the mills employed highly skilled and relatively expensive labor.
+With the rising costs of transportation, raw materials and labor the longevity of the mills was thrown into jeopardy.

 The Hooper Company had bought a company, called American Textile Products, from Cincinnati, Ohio, which made industrial textiles that catered to the sanitation industry and competed with the likes of Rubbermaid, Fuller Brush, and others for its fair share of business in a tough market.
 As a “tuck-under purchase” the Hooper Company also acquired Masco Products, which were produced by Massasoit Manufacturing Company, based in Fall River, Massachusetts.